ryancyq/ryancyq.github.io/_posts/2024-08-10-collapsible-navigation-menu-without-js.md

 ---
 layout: post
-title: A JavaScript-free Navigation Menu with Tailwind CSS
+title: A JavaScript-free Responsive Navigation Menu with Tailwind CSS
-tags: [html, tailwind-css]
+tags: [html, css, responsive, tailwind-css]
 ---

 If you are building a static website using Tailwind CSS and looking for a responsive, collapsible navigation menu that is JavaScript-free, I might have something for you.